-Today I ran across an entry on Nolo's website addressing the appropriateness of using their living trust software to make a Gun Trust.
+Today I ran across an entry on Nolo's website addressing the appropriateness of using their living trust software, commonly referred to as Quicken, or Will Maker, to make a Gun Trust.
+The same issues would exist for Legal Zoom or other standard trust software.
 Thousands of people and many gun dealers have prepared gun trusts using Nolo's software.
 The problem is the software was never designed for Gun Trusts and their trust may cause legal problems for their family and friends.

 No. If you want to create a gun trust, get personalized legal advice from an expert on gun laws.
 Nolo living trusts are designed for the people who simply want to pass on their assets while avoiding probate.
 Gun trusts are complicated because they:

 -- may need to last for more than one generation